folio-org/docs/content/en/docs/Acquisitions/Receiving/_index.md

 1. Using the **Search & filter** pane, find the receiving title you want to receive and select it.
 2. In the Expected section of the receiving title, click **Receive**.
+3. A receiving note popup window will display if the purchase order line field **[Must acknowledge receiving note]({{< ref "/orders.md#item-details.md" >}})** is checked.
+Click **Continue** to close the popup window.
-3. In the receiving title window, all of the expected pieces are displayed.
+4. In the receiving title window, all of the expected pieces are displayed.
 Here, you can make changes to the pieces.
 See below for more information.
-4. Select the checkbox beside each piece you want to receive.
+5. Select the checkbox beside each piece you want to receive.
 Note: If you want to receive all of the pieces, click the top checkbox.
-5. Click **Receive**.
+6. Click **Receive**.
 The selected pieces are now displayed under the Received section.

 #### Receive